marianobarrios/tls-channel/README.md

 ### Server Name Indication – server side

-The [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) is a special TLS extension designed to solve a chicken-and-egg situation between the certificate offered by the server (depending on the host required by the client for multi-host servers) and the host name sent by client in HTTP request headers (necessarily after the connection is established).
-The extension allows the client to anticipate the required host in the ClientHello message.
+The [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) (SNI) is a special TLS extension designed to solve a chicken-and-egg situation between the certificate offered by the server (depending on the host required by the client for multi-host servers) and the host name sent by client in HTTP request headers (necessarily after the connection is established).
+The SNI extension allows the client to anticipate the required host name in the ClientHello message.

 Java added support for SNI in version 7.
 The feature can be accessed using the [SSLParameters](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLParameters.html) class.
-Sadly, this only works for the client side.
+Sadly, this only works on the client side.
 For the server, the class allows only to accept or reject connections based on the host name, not to choose the certificate offered.

 In TLS Channel, to use SNI-based selection of the SSLContext, a different builder factory method exists, receiving instances of [SniSslContextFactory](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/SniSslContextFactory.html).